Data Processing

 Extract Indices

-All three of these indices will fall between a range of -1 to +1.
-Think back to when we discussed the plant structures wavelengths reflect off.
+All of these indices will fall between a range of -1 to +1.
+Think back to when we discussed which wavelengths reflect off plants.
 In the visible spectrum, green wavelengths are going to reflect off the plant, causing the vegetation to look green.
 Red and blue wavelengths of light are used to drive photosynthesis.
 This provides plants with food to grow, and aids in chlorophyll production.
 NIR bands are also reflected by the chlorophyll in the plant.
 When calculating the vegetation indices for a healthy plant, there is going to be high chlorophyll production resulting in a higher amount of light reflectance.
 This provides vegetative index close to +1.
 If a plant is not healthy or experiencing stress, there is going to be less chlorophyll production which in turn lowers the amount of light reflectance.
 This would give a vegetative index close to 0.
 Extracting the vegetation index for individual plots provides the plant breeder with the information they need to make decisions.